VasilioRuzanni/angular-modelizer/README.md

 is makes successful requests promises being resolved with `data` only and not entire response (pass `rawData: true` option to obtain the entire response as `$http` does by default).
-It also adds convenience `$future` object to promises.
+It also adds convenience `$future` object to promises (always contains data even if `fullResponse: true` option is passed.

 For convenience, the `$request` is set as a property of:
 - `modelize`